thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What platform does it run on?** I tried to make it as agnostic as possible but I'm on Linux and hate other systems.
 Normally the code should run fine on other systems but please do tell me if you run into an issue.

+**What do you call a review and a session?** A review is one single pairwise comparison.
+Several reviews in a row without changing the reference entry (i.e. the left one) is called a session.

 **Why store the file as an excel file?** Because if you run libreoffice you can quickly have a gui to edit the database, whereas handling sqlite or other formats is not as user friendly.
 There is an option to save the database in json regularly to avoid data loss though.

 **How can I undo X?** It is not really possible for now.
 But you can access the logs and see what you did wrong.
 Hopefully this can help you repair damage.
 Rollback features might be added sometime in the future.
 If you have any issue feel free to open one, especially if you think your action was not recorded in the log.